ambareeshsrja16/Emojify/docs/README.md

 <caption><center> **Figure 2**: Baseline model (Emojifier-V1).</center></caption>
 </center>

 The input of the model is a string corresponding to a sentence (e.g. "I love you).
-In the code, the output will be a probability vector of shape (1,5), that can then be passed to an argmax layer to extract the index of the most likely emoji output.
+The output will be a probability vector of shape (1,5), that can then be passed to an argmax layer to extract the index of the most likely emoji output.

 ### 1.3 - Implementing Emojifier-V1